bgohman/portfolio/_portfolio/01_smickle.md

 * Students are asked to write their goal for the day at the start of the practice session.
 * Students are asked to reflect on something positive they did today at the end of the practice session.
 * Students can check a box to mark tasks as complete.
 Completed tasks move to the bottom of the list.
-* A User can review their practice history on a calendar which shows which days you practiced.
+* A user can review their practice history on a calendar which shows which days you practiced.
-* A User can see fun statistics about their practicing like the total number of completed tasks, or their total practice time.
+* A user can see fun statistics about their practicing like the total number of completed tasks, or their total practice time.
-* A User can see the last time they practiced and also their current and longest streaks of consecutive days.
+* A user can see the last time they practiced and also their current and longest streaks of consecutive days.